 1. Carefully read the weather policy in my contract and make sure you understand it.
 I’ve included the text at the bottom of this post with explanatory notes in bold.

-2. Harps can fall over in even a gentle wind.
-Because I need to take multiple trips to set up, please have someone available to stand with my harp while I unload my music stand, chair, gig bag, amp (if necessary), and park my car.
+2. Harps can fall over.
+Because I need to take multiple trips to set up, please have someone available to stand with my harp while I unload my music stand, chair, gig bag, and park my car.
 They’d need to be available for 10-15 minutes when I arrive, an hour before the ceremony is scheduled to begin.
 Please also designate someone to stand with the harp starting 10 minutes after the ceremony while I pull up the car to load my gear.
 This is especially necessary on uneven or sloped ground.

 Speaking of which…